qr3naud/qr3naud/README.md

 I’m a creative technologist exploring how we can build more intentional, expressive, and human-centered tools.

-I work mostly in Figma Make, Spline, and visual development environments — prototyping interfaces that help people think, feel, and make better decisions.
+I work mostly in Figma, Spline, and visual development environments — prototyping interfaces that help people think, feel, and make better decisions.

 **Current Projects 🛠**
-- A social journaling app to connect scattered thoughts and reflect with clarity
+- A social journaling app
+- A multi-tool subscription platform
 - Real-time visual experiments using p5.js, motion sensors, and live data
-- Tools for note-taking, meaning-making, and personal systems thinking
+- Tools for note-taking,meaning-making, and personal systems thinking

 Most of my work isn't hosted on GitHub — you can find it all on [my website](https://qrenaud.com).